 check of all categories this property Applies To.
 Applying the Custom Property to each of these objects means that the property will appear on that object’s Custom Properties settings page, and the value it’s set to will be referenced by any processes that use that specific Custom Property.
 Specific application components aren’t available to be selected at this point, but if you choose “Applications” on the Applies To list here, you will be able to apply the Custom Property to individual application components later in the property creation process

-If you plan to use the Custom Property as the Source Property for an Application Deployment Policy, the property must be applied to Servers or Clusters and to at least one additional object to allow comparison during deployment decisions.
+If you plan to use the Custom Property as the Source Property for an Application Deployment Policy, the property must be applied to Servers (or Clusters as of Platform version 8.2.0) and to at least one additional object to allow comparison during deployment decisions.
 Read more about creating Application Deployment Policies

 checking a category’s Allow Multi-Select box will allow multiple values to be set for the Custom Property for that object type.
 In this case, check boxes will appear next to the property’s allowed values instead of the values being offered in a dropdown list (and an input box for custom values will also appear if the “Allow custom Value(s)” box is checked).
 Also, if both “Multi-Select” and custom values are allowed, you will be able to input multiple custom values when setting the value for this Custom Property.